Get the Current Year in Java

 import java.time.LocalDate;

-class Current_Year {
+public class CurrentYearExample {

-LocalDate current_date = LocalDate.now();
+LocalDate currentDate = LocalDate.now();

-//getting the current year from the current_date
+// Extract the current year

-int current_Year = current_date.getYear();
+int currentYear = currentDate.getYear();

 }